 Donald Casey, dean of the School of Music, says the cuts “should not be felt or even visible” to students in his school.
-“The School of Music has been asked to reduce our expenditures for the next fiscal year by only about $25,000, and we have determined that we can accomplish that by reducing discretionary spending in the Office of the Dean,” said Casey.
+“The School of Music has been asked to reduce our expenditures for the next fiscal year by only about $25,000, and we have determined that we can accomplish that by reducing discretionary spending in the Office of the Dean,” Casey said.

-Proposed cost-saving measures sought actively by the university also include consolidating DePaul’s Rolling Meadows campus with the O’Hare campus, saving $1 million a year; renegotiating vendor contracts to save $4 million over two years; completing energy projects that would total $1 million a year and ending lease-financed purchasing along with introducing stricter contracting rules.
+Proposed cost-saving measures sought actively by the university also include consolidating DePaul’s Rolling Meadows campus with the O’Hare campus, saving $1 million a year; renegotiating vendor contracts to save $4 million over two years; completing energy projects that would total $1 million in annual savings and ending lease-financed purchasing along with introducing stricter contracting rules.

 Despite the talks of budget cuts, the university admitted its largest freshman class ever last fall, at 2,593 students, for a record institutional enrollment of 16,498 undergraduates.
 Graduate enrollment, however, decreased over the past year, a possible factor in the university’s drive for cost-cutting measures.